ella-TAS/featherline/README.md

 # featherline
-genetic algorithm for analog feather movement in Celeste
+algorithm for analog feather movement in Celeste

 created by TheRoboMan, tntfalle, Kataiser, mikachelya